StrawHatXYZ/website/src/content/post/privacy_policy_apk.md

 Our App is not intended for use by children under the age of 13, and we do not knowingly collect personal data from children under this age.

-## Changes to This Privacy Policy
+## Changes to This

-We reserve the right to update our Privacy Policy from time to time.
-Any changes will be effective immediately upon the posting of the revised Privacy Policy.
-Your continued use of the App indicates your consent to the Privacy Policy then posted.
+We reserve the right to update our from time to time.
+Any changes will be effective immediately upon the posting of the revised .
+Your continued use of the App indicates your consent to the then posted.

 ## Contact Us

-If you have any questions, concerns, or suggestions regarding our Privacy Policy, please contact us at:
+If you have any questions, concerns, or suggestions regarding our , please contact us at:

 - Email: [hello@strawhat.xyz]